leniquenoralez/computer-science-self-study-plan/README.md

 ![Computer Science Image](http://oi67.tinypic.com/98hvzk.jpg)

-Why I Created This Plan?
+Why I Created This Plan
 -------------

 I created this plan to help guide me in my persuit of becoming a Software Engineer.
 My goal is to dive deeper into computer science topics and expand my knowledge to be able on more complex projects.